 But one does not simply write an outstanding fantasy setting.
 It takes time, patience, skill, and perhaps even a little advice.
 That's where I come in.
-Here are five ways to make your fantasy book's setting unforgettable.
+Here are five ways to make your fantasy book's setting unforgettable and a few fantasy setting examples.

 1) Suggest Scale Beyond the Pages